AresMUSH/aresmush/game/plugins/pose/help/repose.md

 `repose/on` or `repose/off` - Turns the system on or off in a room.

+Poses and pose order are automatically cleared every hour if there's nobody logged into the room.
 If you start a new scene and there are remnants from an old one, you can clear the old poses and pose order.

 `repose/clear`